d-s-cohen/visualizirr/README.md

 should contain the files shown under the data>All>IGH directory shown above.
 Chains and figures that aren't available will not be shown in the report.

 the default data path is 'data/'.
-If you wish to change this path for the session, you may do so on the help page.
+If you wish to change this path for the current session, you may do so at the top of the home page.

 ---